The Life-Changing Benefits of Using an Ergonomic Computer Mouse

 Frequently Asked Questions (FAQs)

-1. How long does it take to adjust to an ergonomic mouse?
+1. How long does it typically take to get used to an ergonomic mouse?

-5. Do I need an ergonomic mouse if I don’t have pain yet?
+5. Do I still need an ergonomic keyboard if I already have an ergonomic mouse?

 Avatar photo